Judica-Cordiglia brothers

 The brothers reported that they had recorded messages from secret missions during the Soviet Vostok program in the early 1960s.

 The Judica-Cordiglia brothers were two Italian amateur radio operators who made audio recordings which are often regarded as evidence by supporters of the conspiracy theory that the Soviet space program covered up cosmonaut deaths in the 1960s.
 The pair claimed to have recorded communications from several failed secret Soviet space missions.
-These recordings have been the center of public interest for more than 50 years.
+These recordings have been a subject of public interest for more than 50 years.

 Background

 Achille (1933–2015) and his brother Giovanni Battista (1939–2024) set up their own experimental listening station just outside Turin in the late 1950s.
 The brothers used a disused German bunker at a site named Torre Bert.
 Working with scavenged and improvised equipment, they claimed to have successfully monitored transmissions from the Soviet Sputnik program (1 & 2) and Explorer 1, the first American satellite, in 1958 using equipment that recorded flight information such as telemetry, voice recordings and visual data.